-A fantastical whimsy!
-Before I Wake movie carries a beautiful concept that could have moulded it into a better flick if it were not for its flaws.
-Even so, what certainly can’t be ruled out is the movie’s amazing theme that brings us closer to the astounding power of imagination.
+A beautiful fantastical whimsy!
+Before I Wake movie carries a gorgeous concept that could have moulded it into a better flick if it were not for its flaws.
+Even so, what certainly can’t be ruled out is Before I Wake movie’s amazing theme that brings us closer to the astounding power of imagination.

-Mike Flanagan’s yet another horror venture packs in a fantastical story that has been well thought of when you pay attention to its profound concept.
+Mike Flanagan’s yet another horror venture packs in a fanciful story that has been beautifully cultivated, if you pay attention to its profound concept.
 Dreams coming alive!
-A fancy world something only a beautiful mind could create.
-But the big question is how does it all pack in its fictitious capsule?
+How great is that?
+A fancy world something only a powerful mind could create.
+But the big question is how does it all pack in its fictitious capsule, and whether or not it is worth it.

 Adorable Jacob Tremblay

 Jacob Tremblay is everywhere.
 His cuteness is a delight to watch.
 He walks in with a confident mien to deliver extraordinary cutesy bits that are both enthralling and adorable just like he happens to be in person.
-At the end of the day he is delivering, who’s complaining?
+At the end of the day, he is delivering.
+So who is complaining?

 The Plot of Before I Wake Movie (Spoilers Ahead)

 Jessie’s Instant Obsession

 Jessie becomes obsessed with the powers of Cody and tries to bring her dead son Sean alive.
 But she isn’t aware of the Canker Man just yet.
 When she does meet it at one point, in a theatrical series of events, unfortunately, Mark ends up paying the price.
 Mark is swallowed in by the Cankerman, right in front of her, as she passes out.
 Waking up she finds Cody being taken in by Child Protective Services once again.
 She is not allowed to meet him, so she steals Cody’s file in hopes to locate him.
 It is then she meets Whelan Young, the first foster parent of Cody who has ended up in a mental hospital.

 First Foster Parents